-- Although the program is intended primarily for those without substantial prior experience in India, exceptions have been made when an applicant has demonstrated that the fellowship would add a significant new dimension to their careers.
+Although the program is intended primarily for those without prior experience in India, applicants with prior experience will be considered if they can demonstrate that the fellowship would add a significant new dimension to their careers.
 Knowledge of Hindi or other local languages is not required.

 The fellowship runs between three and twelve months.
 The program awards a stipend of $90,000 for a period of twelve months (or a prorated amount if the duration is shorter) as well as a modest travel allowance.
 Fellows are considered independent contractors rather than employees of CFR and are not eligible for employment benefits, including health insurance.

-Selection as an IAF in India is based on a combination of the following criteria:
+Selection as an IAF in India is based on the following criteria: